spatie/laravel-uptime-monitor/README.md

          * given number of minutes ago.
 If you change this setting you have to manually
          * update the `uptime_check_interval_in_minutes` value of your existing monitors.
          *
-         * When an the uptime check failed we'll check the uptime every time `monitor:check-uptime` runs
+         * When an uptime check fails we'll check the uptime for that monitor every time `monitor:check-uptime`
-         * regardless of this setting.
+         * runs regardless of this setting.
          */
         'run_interval_in_minutes' => 5,

         /*
-         * To speed up the uptime checking process uptime monitor can perform the uptime check of several
+         * To speed up the uptime checking process the package can perform the uptime check of several
          * monitors concurrently.
 Set this to a lower value if you're getting weird errors
          * running the uptime check.
          */
         'concurrent_checks' => 10,

         /*
-         * The uptime check will fail if the configured url does not respond after the
+         * The uptime check for a monitor will fail if the url does not respond after the
          * given number of seconds.
          */
         'timeout_per_site' => 10,

+        /*
+         * Because networks can be a bit unreliable the package can make three attempts
+         * to connect to a server in one uptime check.
+You can specify the time in
+         * milliseconds between each attempt.
+         */
+        'retry_connection_after_milliseconds' => 100,

+        /*
+         * If you want to change the default Guzzle client behaviour, you can do so by
+         * passing custom options that will be used when making requests.
+         */
+        'guzzle_options' => [
+            // 'allow_redirects' => false,
+        ],

         /*
          * Fire `Spatie\UptimeMonitor\Events\MonitorFailed` event only after